Jimmy Kimmel calls out Washington after Las Vegas massacre

 Kimmel also criticized politicians like Senate Majority Leader Mitch McConnell, R-Ky., and House Speaker Paul Ryan, R-Wis.

-“They should be praying for God to forgive them for letting the gun lobby run this country,” said Kimmel.
+“They should be praying for God to forgive them for letting the gun lobby run this country,” Kimmel said.

 The comedian said he hates talking about politics on his show, but finds gun control to be a “public safety issue” worth discussing.